The Most Elegant Modern Wedding Cake You Can Actually Bake at Home

 Directions

-• Divide batter into pans and bake for 25–30 minutes.
+• Divide batter between pans and smooth the tops.

 Latest Posts